Whether you like hanging out at home, grabbing drinks with friends or exploring the Dayton area, we’ve got you covered.

 14.)
 Splash around at a spray park.
 With more than 14 spray parks lining the Dayton area, there’s always a place to take the kiddos on a hot summer day.
 C’mon, who doesn’t love to splash in puddles?

 16.)
 Check out some badass planes.
-The National Museum of the United States Air Force has some pretty badass planes that you’ll want to see with your own eyes.
+The National Museum of the United States Air Force has some pretty badass planes that you’ll want to see with your own eyes, including the brand new addition: the famous Memphis Belle.
 Grab the family for an all-day airplane extravaganza.

 17.)
 Climb burial mounds.
 One of the largest conical Native American burial mounds is located right here in Dayton.
 The Miamisburg Mound State Memorial is an exciting way to learn about the great Adena culture.